AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 Uploading metadata from an existing XML file
 --------------------------------------------

+Please read the guidance below, and review `Annex3 <#annex-3-required-xml-for-records-to-be-correctly-identified-as-gemini-2.2>`__. before importing metadata into the catalogue.

-To upload a record (such as an xml exported from ArcCatalog), click on **Contribute** in the header menu and select **Import new records**.
+To upload a record (such as an xml exported from ArcCatalog, click on **Contribute** in the header menu and select **Import new records**.
 This page gives you the option to upload from your computer, copy/paste or import a record from the server.
 The page also gives you the option to select the file type, type of record,